fangfang0906/Single_cell_multiome_palate/README.md

-# Single-cell multi-omics decodes regulatory programs during development of mouse secondary palate
+# Single-cell multiomics decodes regulatory programs for mouse secondary palate development
-The abnormal perturbation in gene regulation during palatogenesis may lead to **cleft palate**, a major congenital birth defect in humans and mice.
-However, **a comprehensive multi-omic map** of the developing secondary palate at single-cell resolution is **lacking**.
+Perturbation in gene regulation during palatogenesis lead to **cleft palate**, one of the most common congenital birth defects.
+However, **there is lack of a comprehensive multiomic map** of the developing secondary palate at single-cell resolution.
 <p align="center">
 <img src="CleftLip.png">
 </p>